wronisheel/Magnus-Maximus-WRO-2025/README.md

 ## BNO 55
 The BNO055 is a smart 9-axis absolute orientation sensor from Bosch that integrates a 3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer into a single chip, along with a built-in 32-bit microcontroller running sensor fusion algorithms.
 Unlike raw IMUs, which require complex calculations on the host processor, the BNO055 outputs ready-to-use orientation data such as Euler angles (heading, roll, pitch) or quaternions, making it ideal for robotics, drones, AR/VR, and navigation projects.
 Its onboard fusion reduces drift and noise, providing stable orientation tracking with minimal processing overhead on the main controller.

+## 7.4V Battery
+Power is supplied by a 7.4V lithium-ion battery pack, which provides higher voltage and sufficient current to reliably drive the Raspberry Pi, motors, and sensors.
+Since the Raspberry Pi and some peripherals require regulated 5V or 3.3V inputs, a step-down voltage regulator integrated into the custom PCB ensures stable power delivery.
+The higher input voltage from the 7.4V battery offers better headroom for the regulators, resulting in more consistent performance under load, especially during motor acceleration or obstacle maneuvers.
+With a capacity of 2200mAh, the battery supports extended operation during competition rounds without frequent recharging, making it well-suited for real-time robotics challenges.

 ENGINEERING PROCESSES
 ====